Night (Nepali band): Formation

-Jason Kunwar alongside Ranav Adhikari and Niraj Shakya formed Night as a metal band in 2006.
-But over the time, their interest shifted to Nepali folk instruments and folk music and they became a folk music band.
+Jason Kunwar, Ranav Adhikari and Niraj Shakya formed Night as a metal band in 2006.
+But over time, their interest shifted to Nepali folk instruments and folk music, and they became a folk music band.

 Folk music and success

 The band released singles initially, which became highly popular in Nepal.
-It released its first album, Ani Ukali Sangai Orali in 2014, second album Jhalka Raya Buka in August 2017 and its third album Ramite- The Music Volume 1 in 2019.
-The band has established a solid fan base ranging from metalheads to the common man.
-Some of the band members have composed music for Nepali films such as Chhadke, Jhola and Suntali.
+It released its first album, Ani Ukali Sangai Orali in 2014, its second album Jhalka Raya Buka in August 2017, and its third album Ramite- The Music Volume 1 in 2019.
+The band has established a solid fan base ranging from metalheads to the general public.
+Some band members have composed music for Nepali films such as Chhadke, Jhola and Suntali.

 Live performances

-Night has performed at the Shambala Festival in August 2015 and 2019, BBC Radio 3 in April 2016 and WOMEX showcase in October 2017, Sommarscen Malmo, Ethno Krakow at 2018.
-They had also collaborated with A.R.
-Rahman on the occasion of International Peace Day to produce a musical tribute.
-Apart from Nepal, Night had also performed in many other countries.
+Night performed at the Shambala Festival in August 2015 and 2019, BBC Radio 3 in April 2016, the WOMEX showcase in October 2017, and Sommarscen Malmo, Ethno Krakow in 2018.
+They also collaborated with A.R.
+Rahman on occasion of International Peace Day to produce a musical tribute.
+Apart from Nepal, Night also performed in many other countries.

 Style

-The music of Night is folk-based and echoes the pains of the economically marginalized sections of the society.
+The music of Night is folk-based and echoes the pains of the economically marginalized sections of society.
 The band members visit various parts of Nepal and collect folk tunes and instruments.
 Night aims to promote rare traditional musical instruments through its short documentary series Know Your Instruments on its YouTube channel and live concerts.
 Some of the Nepali musical instruments used by Night are Sarangi, Piwnacha, Nagara (drums), Dhimay (drums), Paluwa (leaf), Tungna and Flute.